XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 for the queue if it meets these additional criteria:
   * the account has fewer than [10](#other-constants) transactions already in the queue.
-  * it pays a [fee level](#fee-level) that is greater than 10% of the fee level for the transaction with the previous sequence number,
   * all other queued transactions for that account, in the case where they spend the maximum possible XRP, leave enough XRP balance to pay the fee,